edumigueis/JAVA-Air-Traffic-Control/README.md

 Eduardo Migueis, Manuela Benassi and Rodrigo Smith-

 Distributed under the MIT License.
-See ""LICENSE"" for more information.
+See `LICENSE` for more information.